Pinguicula gigantea leaf pullings four months after being placed in a ziploc bag.

 -- John Brittnacher

-Pinguicula moranensis leaf pullings two months after being taken during the summer.
+Pinguicula moranensis carnivorous leaf pullings two months after being taken during the summer and placed in a ziploc bag.

-Pinguicula 'Pirouette' before and after leaf pullings taken.
+Pinguicula 'Pirouette' before and after non-carnivorous leaf pullings were taken.
 Note the dried carnivorous leaves in the image on the left.

 Leaf pullings in perlite/vermiculite mix covered with plastic under artificial lighting.